damalis/full-stack-apache2-magento-for-everyone-with-docker-compose/README.md

 ### Website

 You should see the "Luma..." page in your browser.
-If not, please check if your PHP installation satisfies Magento's requirements.
+If not, please check if your PHP installation satisfies Magento's requirements or ```docker container restart varnish```

 ```
 https://example.com